tinacms/tina.io/content/guides/general/inline-blocks/hero-to-block.md

 ## Make a Template

 Our Hero block still needs a template to be complete.
 This template allows us to create the `hero` block type and provide default values for newly created blocks.
-The `fields` array is empty for now, but this is where we can add additional metadata to edit in a [_Settings Modal_](/guides/general/inline-blocks/settings-modal).

 Add this code below the `Hero` component definition: